taylordotfish/midislide/README.md

 10, set B’s length to 5 beats, and ensure that A and B overlap for the entire duration of B.

+The “Fixed velocity” setting overrides the velocity of every audible note with the specified value.

 Dependencies
 ------------